The Ultimate In Birding Tours

 Those participants who wish to explore remote Mount Aural in southwestern Cambodia can do so during the optional extension.
 The hill forests of Mount Aural (or Mount Aoral) in the Cardamom Mountains hold the endemic Cambodian Laughingthrush and Chestnut-headed Partridge and the near-endemic Cambodian Flowerpecker, as well as some other interesting birds including Silver Pheasant, Banded Kingfisher, Blue Pitta, Davison’s Leaf Warbler, Green Cochoa, Dark-sided Thrush and Hume’s White-eye.

-After our travels through Cambodia, we shall have the opportunity to enjoy a short exploration of the little-visited and rather reclusive country of Laos, a place that has been completely off the birding map until fairly recently.
+After our travels through Cambodia, there is the opportunity to enjoy a short exploration of the little-visited and rather reclusive country of Laos, a place that has been completely off the birding map until fairly recently.
 Laos is a very relaxed and comfortable place to visit, a fact which is gradually attracting more and more visitors to this beautiful part of Southeast Asia.

 A number of other interesting species occur in this little-known area, including Pale-headed Woodpecker, White-tailed Flycatcher and Black-browed Fulvetta.